Biography: Austen Pinkerton

 Between 1990 and 1996 he opened and ran a gallery in East Dulwich, south London, ..'The Austen Pinkerton Gallery' , showing his own work.
 At this time he also was commissioned to produce a series of illustrations for the Times Higher Educational Supplement.

-He has had numerous private commissions, most notably three very large installed paintings at No 36 Wharton Street, Islington, which began initially with a picture for Major Hamish Forbes, Director of the Museum of the Order of St. John, St. John's Gate, and former resident of Colditz.
+He has had numerous private commissions, most notably three very large installed paintings at No 36 Wharton Street, Islington, which began initially with a picture (one of a pair) for Major Sir Hamish Forbes, Secretary of the Order of St. John, and former resident of Colditz.
 When this picture was moved to a new house another was commissioned by the new owner. and the same again when that moved with it's owner.

-Up until August 2007 he worked part time for the architect Richard Lincoln and also with the Interior Designer Chester Jones on 'High End Residential' properties in central London.
+Up until August 2007 he worked part time as assistant to the architect Richard Lincoln and also the Interior Designer Chester Jones on 'High End Residential' properties in central London.
 Included amongst these was Sir Ridley Scotts house in Hampstead.

 Meanwhile he continued to paint, draw, and make sculptures.